 Ride transitions are very smooth in both shoes but the Cumulus with its full contact outsole results in smoother ride transitions than the Novablast.

 The Cumulus has a thick and padded upper made from a breathable, porous mesh.
-Its tongue and heel counter are soft and filled with generous amounts of foam.
+Its tongue is flat and stretchy.
 The Cumulus’s upper is superb at locking the foot down with zero heel slippage.
 The Cumulus comes in regular, wide and extra wide versions.

 The Novablast features an upper made from a breathable net mesh that doesn’t stretch much or conform to the foot.
 It has a roomy toe box with lots of foot splay room.
 It also has a long padded tongue and traditional heel counter but the upper takes some adjusting to get a secure fit.
 The fit is true to size and the Novablast comes in 2 widths.